Sudeeppp-Mishra/NumCrafters-C/README.md

 - **File**: `SecantMethod.c`
 - **Description**: The Secant method is a numerical technique to find roots without requiring the derivative.
 It uses two initial guesses and a secant line to approximate the root iteratively.

+### 5. Lagrange Interpolation
+- **File**: `lagrangeInterpolation.c`
+- **Description**: Lagrange Interpolation is a method of estimating values between known data points by constructing a polynomial that passes through all given points.
+It uses Lagrange basis polynomials to ensure that the resulting curve exactly fits the data.
+This technique is especially useful in curve fitting and numerical analysis.

 ## Requirements
 - **Compiler**: GCC or any other C compiler
 - **Operating System**: Compatible with any OS that supports C programming (Linux, Windows, macOS)